sosiristseng/sosiristseng.github.io/docs/tips/posts/code/julia/julia-display-as-png.md

 plot(rand(6)) |> PNG
 ```

-If you don't want to install another package, you could directly use `display()`.
+If you don't want to install another package, you could just use `display()`.

 ```julia
 using Plots